wonhee3472/Code_Challenge/README.md

 For the form to receive the values from the users, `FormFunciton[]` is used here.
 Inside the function:

 - The first argument, `fo`, is the `Form Object` which was defined in the first step.
-- The second argument, `DatabinAdd[]` defines the data that will be added to `WL Exercise` which defined in the second step.
+- The second argument, `DatabinAdd[]` defines the data that will be added to `WL Exercise` which was defined in the second step.
 - Each variable defined in `Form Object` is associated with `#variable_name` and it tells the program that the code is referring to the same variable in the program.
 - The entire function is defined into `formFunc` with delayed evaluation like how `fo` was defined.